apollographql/apollo-link-persisted-queries/README.md

 #### Options
 The createPersistedQueryLink function takes an optional object with configuration.
 Currently the only supported configutations are a key called `generateHash` which recieves the query and returns the hash, a function to conditionally disabled sending persisted queries on error
 - `generateHash`: a function that takes the query document and returns the hash.
 If not provided, `generateHash` defaults to a fast implementation of sha256 + hex digest.
 - `useGETForHashedQueries`: set to `true` to use the HTTP `GET` method when sending the hashed version of queries (but not for mutations). `GET` requests require `apollo-link-http` 1.4.0 or newer, and are not compatible with `apollo-link-batch-http`.
 > If you want to use `GET` for non-mutation queries whether or not they are hashed, pass `useGETForQueries: true` option to `createHttpLink` from `apollo-link-http` instead.
 If you want to use `GET` for all requests, pass `fetchOptions: {method: 'GET'}` to `createHttpLink`.
 - `disable`: a function which takes an ErrorResponse (see below) and returns a boolean to disable any future persited queries for that session.
 This defaults to disabling on `PersistedQueryNotSupported` or a 400 or 500 http error
+- `ignoreOperations`: an array of operation names you wish to not persist

 **ErrorResponse**
 The argument that the optional `disable` function is given is an object with the following keys: